Skip to main content

 The Role of Peptide Therapy in a High Allostatic Load Environment

-In a state of and inflammation, the sensitivity of the pituitary to these peptides may be blunted.
+In a state of chronic stress and inflammation, the sensitivity of the pituitary to these peptides may be blunted.
 Furthermore, the downstream effects of growth hormone are mediated by Insulin-like Growth Factor 1 (IGF-1), which is produced primarily in the liver.

 Liver function can be compromised in a state of high allostatic load, potentially reducing the conversion of growth hormone to IGF-1.
 Therefore, the application of peptide therapy without first addressing the underlying drivers of allostatic load may yield suboptimal results and fail to correct the core physiological imbalance.